harsha2004-del/booksandusers-api/README.md

 DELETE /api/users/<int:id>,
 PUT /api/users/<int:id>,
-except for get books all other require jwt token. place the token in header key:x-access-token,value:<token>.
+except for get books all other require jwt token. place the token in header of postman --- key:x-access-token,value:<token>.